1. Out of 80 marks annual examination, 68 marks weightage is for theory and 12 marks weightage is for practical based questions.

 - Management of natural resources: Conservation and judicious use of natural resources.
 Forest and wildlife; Coal and Petroleum conservation.
-Examples of people’s participation for conservation of natural resources.
+Examples of people’s participation in the conservation of natural resources.
 Big dams: advantages and limitations; alternatives, if any.
 Water harvesting.
 Sustainability of natural resources.

-Practicals should be conducted alongside the concepts taught in theory classes.
+Practical should be conducted alongside the concepts taught in theory classes

-1. Studying the properties of acids and bases (HCl & NaOH) by their reaction with:
+B. Studying the properties of acids and bases (HCl & NaOH) on the basis of their reaction

 2. Performing and observing the following reactions and classifying them into: